nkaraisk/OpenStreetMap/README.md

 - Output: Answers to queries, visualizations, or processed data files

 ---
-## 📝 Tasks
+## 📝 Operations

-1. **OSM Data Parsing**: Read and parse the provided OSM file to extract nodes, ways, and relations.
+1. **OSM Data Parsing**: Reads and parses the provided OSM file to extract nodes, ways, and relations.
-2. **Feature Extraction**: Identify and extract map features such as roads, intersections, and points of interest.
+2. **Feature Extraction**: Identifies and extracts map features such as roads, intersections, and points of interest.
-3. **Query Implementation**: Implement functions to answer queries about:
+3. **Query Implementation**: Implements functions to answer queries about:
    - 🛣️ Road connectivity
    - 🚗 Shortest paths/routes
    - 🚦 Intersection details
    - 🏙️ Other map features as specified in the assignment
-4. **Visualization (if required)**: Generate visual representations of the map or query results.
+4. **Visualization (if required)**: Generates visual representations of the map or query results.

 ---
 ## ▶️ How to Run